apjanke/highlight.js/docs/language-guide.rst

     ]
   }

-Names are not required to be unique, it's quite common to have several definitions with the same name.
+Names are not required to be unique; it's quite common to have several definitions with the same name.
 For example, many languages have various syntaxes for strings, comments, etc…

 Sometimes modes are defined only to support specific parsing rules and aren't needed in the final markup.